warewulf/warewulf/userdocs/contents/containers.rst

 Container Tools
 ===============

 There are different container managment tools available.
 Docker is probably the most recognizable one in the enterprise.
 Podman is another one that is gaining traction on the RHEL platforms.
-In HPC, Singularity is the most utilized container management tool.
+In HPC, Apptainer is the most utilized container management tool.
 You can use any of these to create and manage the containers to be later imported into Warewulf.

 Importing From A Registry
 =========================